molloy-lab/TREE-QMC/README.md

        Use presets for boostrap support (-n 0 -x 100 -d 0) [(-c|--contract) <float>]
-       Contract internal branches with support less than specified threshold
+       Contract internal branches with support less than specified threshold after mapping suport to the interval 0 to 1

-       after mapping suport to the interval 0 to 1Advanced Options:
+Advanced Options:
 [(-w|--weight) <character>]
         Weighting scheme for quartets; see paper for details -w n: none (default)